How do I use the birth control ring?

 If you put your first ring in within 5 days after your period starts, it will start working right away.
 For example, if you get your period Monday morning, you can start using the ring anytime until Saturday morning and be protected from pregnancy right away.

-If you start using the ring at any other time, it needs to be in your vagina for 7 days to start protecting you from pregnancy.
-Use another method of birth control — like a condom — if you have penis-in-vagina sex during your first week on the ring.
+If you start using the ring at any other time in your cycle, it needs to be in your vagina for 7 days before it will start protecting you from pregnancy.
+Use another method of birth control — like a condom — if you have vaginal sex during your first week on the ring.

-Do I have to take NuvaRing out during sex?
+Do I have to take the ring out during sex?

 Nope.
 In fact, it’s best to leave the ring in your vagina as much as possible.
-NuvaRing is designed to be worn all the time, including during sex.
+NuvaRing and Annovera are made to be worn all the time, including during sex.
 If it bothers you or your partner, try moving the ring around until it feels comfortable.

 How should I store my rings?

-You can store your rings at room temperature away from direct sunlight for up to 4 months.
-After 4 months, keep your rings in the refrigerator.
-Read the storage instructions on the package, and always check the expiration date before putting in a new ring.
+You can store NuvaRings at room temperature away from direct sunlight for up to 4 months.
+After 4 months, keep your NuvaRings in the refrigerator.
+Read the storage instructions on the package, and always check the expiration date before putting in a new NuvaRing.

 What do I do if I want to get pregnant?